confluentinc/examples/cloud-etl/docs/index.rst

       ./add_entries_kinesis.sh

-   If you are running RDS Postgres:
+   If you are running RDS PostgreSQL:

    .. code:: bash